Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 {: .challenge}

-## The N50 statistic
+### The N50 length

-Why are we interested in N50?
+As we touched on in the previous lesson, the N50 length is a useful statistic when looking at sequences of varying length as it indicates that 50% of the total sequence is in reads (i.e. chunks) that are that size or larger.
+See the webpage [What's N50?](https://www.molecularecologist.com/2017/03/29/whats-n50/) for a good explanation.

+This is a useful statistic to describe an assembly as it indicates the average size of the contigs the assembly software has produced.

+A higher N50 length, means that more of the assembly is in longer fragments.
+So the chunks of sequence produced by the assembler are, on average, larger.

+While it isn't calculated by default, `seqkit stats` has an option to calculate the N50 length.
+Using the help documentation for seqkit stats answer the exercise below.

-> ## Exercise X: Command to get the N50 length
+> ## Exercise X: Flag to get the N50 length
 > a) Using the help documentation, what flag can we add to get the N50 length for this assembly?
 > b) What would the new command be if we added this flag?
 > Bonus exercise: What flag would enable us to save the output table in a tabular (i.e. tsv) format?
 >> ## Solution
 >> a) We can see from the help documentation that the flag `-a` or `--all` will calculate `all statistics, including quartiles of seq length, sum_gap, N50`.
 >> b) The new command would be `seqkit stats -a assembly.fasta` or `seqkit stats --all assembly.fasta`
 >> Bonus: The flag `-T` allows us to save it in a tabular output - this makes the table easier to use in other command line programs or programming languages such as R and Python.
+The command could be either `seqkit stats -a -T assembly.fasta` or we can combine the two flags `seqkit stats -aT assembly.fasta`
 > {: .solution}
 {: .challenge}

+Next, run the command to also calculate the N50 length and answer the questions below about the output.

+> ## Hint: Seqkit stats N50 command
+> ~~~
+> seqkit stats -a assembly.fasta
+> ~~~
+{: .solution}

 > ## Exercise X: Calculating the N50 length